Globalization is changing the way the world works, and employers are increasingly looking for workers who have solid international skills.

 - Staff Training Webinars: We regularly hold training webinars for staff, faculty and office interns.
 Schools can also request a group training session for three or more staff.
 View

-- Student Workshops and Individual Student Advising: MyWorldAbroad can be used for creating student workshops and for individual student advising.
+- TRAINING: Student Workshops and Individual Student Advising: MyWorldAbroad can be used for creating student workshops and for individual student advising.
 MyWorldAbroad training products: Quick Guides (view), International Quizzes (view), Self-Evaluation Questions (view) and "In A Rush?"
 Article Suggestions (view), Stories From Abroad (view), Sample Application Documents (view), Sample Resumes (view).
 WORKSHOPS: Your International Resume & LinkedIn Profile (view); International Skills?
 Be More Than Just A Tourist! (view); 100+ Ways To Maximize The Career Value Of Your Time Abroad (view).
 Applicable training areas: pre-departure and re-entry orientation, international job-hunting, and each of our eight go abroad experiences (view).
 A few schools have designed credit-based courses entirely around our Web site.

 - Alumni Access : Alumni have full access to MyWorldAbroad.
 View